• Skip to primary navigation

 Making the loaves

-Preheat your oven at 220ΒΊC / 430ΒΊF.
 Take the dough out of the fridge and turn it out onto your floured work surface.
 We are now going to give the dough one or two stretch and folds (see pictures and also our bread movies on the subject) to develop it a little further.
 Cover and leave to rest for 30 minutes.
 Divide the dough into two equal parts and shape them as you like.
 I quickly and very roughly make oval shaped loaves, I fold it to give the loaf some tension and then roll it carefully with both hands to get the required shape.

 Slash the top of the loaves with a lame or bread scoring knife.
 To get a nice crust, try to create some steam in your oven by putting a small metal baking tray on your oven floor when you preheat the oven and pouring a half cup of hot water immediately after putting the bread in the oven.
 Release some steam by setting your oven door ajar (perhaps with the help of a wooden spoon or oven mitt) 5 minutes before the bread is ready.
 If you are going to create steam with a baking tray, you maybe also want to turn your oven temperature a bit higher, because you are going to lose some heat in the process.
-Bake the bread for 35 to 37 minutes.
+Bake the bread for 35 to 37 minutes depending on the workings of your oven.
 Leave to cool on a rack.
-These loaves keep well in the freezer.
-You can slice them before you put them in, grab a few slices in the morning and take your ‘breakfast in a bread’ with you.

 The recipe will give you two loaves of about 500 grams each.
 Of course you can make one big loaf or 4 handbag size ones of 250 grams each, but make sure to adjust your baking time accordingly.
 Alternatively you can skip the whole stretching and folding, shaping and resting part of this recipe and immediately bake the bread after you get the dough out of the fridge.
 Just cut the dough into four pieces and whack it in the oven and bake for 27 minutes.
 This way you will end up with a much flatter bread, but it will be a very quick way to make bread and equally tasty.
 For more inspiration on easy bread also visit the virtuous bread website.

-Karen Banks says
+1. Karen Banks says

 Hi thank you for sharing your recipes.
 One question, I use Red Star active dry yeast.
 Is this what you mean by instant yeast?

-Pelle ten Cate says
+• Pelle ten Cate says

 Instant yeast and active yeast are two different products.
 Red Star carries both Active yeast (the red jar) and Instant yeast (the blue jar).
 Instant yeast is considerably faster developing than active yeast, and you’ll have to adjust the recipe accordingly in order for active yeast to give you the same results.

-Jeanette T says
+2. Jeanette T says

 My first attempt was on 8/2/19.
-I followed the recipe weight but used sprouted spelt flour from Canada (Iβm in AL, USA) and KAF bread flour.
+I followed the recipe weight but used sprouted spelt flour from Canada (I’m in AL, USA) and KAF bread flour.
 Each time afterwards I have added more water.
 I now am up to 380 ml and it comes out beautifully.
 The beauty of this being no knead and proofed in the fridge warrants extra moisture.
 I absolutely LOVE this recipe.
 It is so forgiving.
-You donβt have to watch your time so much.
+You don’t have to watch your time so much.
 The taste and texture is Amazing.
 I make this recipe every chance I get.
 In fact I general make a double batch.
 It freezes well.
 Hugs to my friends in Holland.
-Thanks π
+Thanks 😊

-Weekend Bakers says
+• Weekend Bakers says

 Thank you Jeanette, so great to read your comment on the loafs.
 Happy we can be a part of your baking joy in this way.
 So glad we all have baking skills in times like these.
-A blessing for both the baker and the bakers’ friends and family π
+A blessing for both the baker and the bakers’ friends and family πŸ™‚

 Stay safe and take care of yourself!